maths22/paramsync/README.md

 `yourapp.yml`, overwriting whatever values are there.

-**NOTE**: Values in local file targets are converted to strings before comparing with or uploading to the remote Consul server.
+**NOTE**: Values in local file targets are converted to strings before comparing with or uploading to the parameter store.
 However, because YAML parsing converts some values (such as `yes` or `no`) to boolean types, the effective value of a key with a value of a bare `yes` will be `true` when converted to a string.
 If you need the actual values `yes` or `no`, use quotes around the value